 - Transmission of bloodborne pathogens related to sharps injuries

-Hospitals can take many preventative measures to prevent the spread of viruses and bacteria, especially amidst the current pandemic.
+Hospitals can take many preventative measures to prevent the spread of viruses and bacteria since they are such a high-risk environment for infection.
 From the use of protective barriers and PPE to providing infection control education and simply keeping a clean environment, each of the steps below will help further protect employees, patients, and visitors of hospitals.

 Implement the Use of Protective Barriers